mairacanal/daemonizedTCPserver/README.md

 The server was built with a Linux TCP socket with a multi-thread approach.
 Each client has his thread and they can send a message to the server so that the server will send the message back.

-## How to run?
+## How to install?

-In order to compile the files, you must run:
+In order to compile and install the files, you must run:

 ```
 mkdir build